ucsb-cs56-projects/cs56-games-checkers/README.md

 Ryan Kroner, W12
 Graham Foster, F17
 Matthew Maatubang, F17
+Fuheng Zhao, Runyu Gao W18

 New version of checkers that includes the previous version of code reviews.
-As well as fixes some of the issues in command line version of the game
+As well as fixes some of the issues in command line version of the game.
+We added a retract history method to return to pervious game state.
+This feature is added for both gui and command line version, and updates the readme file.

+How to play and test:
+you can use ant run to play the command line version of the checkers game.
+In the game you can type the checkers coordinate to move your pieces.
+You can also type retract and then enter number of steps you want to get back, to return to the that state of game.

+You can use ant gui to invoke the gui version of the checkers game.
+Then, you can click the pieces and then click a possible spot to move it.
+There is also a retract button so that you can enter the number of steps you want to get back, to return to that state of game.

+To test the code, you can enter ant test.

+You can type ant clean to clean the classes.

+You can also type ant compile to see if your changes is compilable.

+Also will include: A basic AI and fix some issues in build.xmli (the old version of the build.xml contains many unnecessary targets and codes);

-Also will include: A GUI that allows two players to play checkers against each other, also will include ability to get a "king" to move around freely.
+Orginal:A GUI that allows two players to play checkers against each other, also will include ability to get a "king" to move around freely from F17.

-Original: Basic classes for Checkers, Non-GUI.
+Basic classes for Checkers, Non-GUI.
 Plus a J-Unit Test similar to Lab 07 from S11:

 F17 Final Remarks: